fairafric becomes climate positive

 Climate-positive means that more climate-damaging emissions (e.g. CO2) and impacts are bound than caused.

-The goal of fairafric is to leave the earth in a better condition than it was before our activities.
-We are not only concerned with CO2, but also with soil fertility, water storage, the highest possible biodiversity of plants and animals, resilience to climate change and the production of healthy products, among other things.
+The aim of fairafric is to leave the earth in a better condition than it was before our activities.
+We are not only concerned with CO2, but also with soil fertility, water retention, maximising plant and animal biodiversity, resilience to climate change and the production of healthy products, among other things.

 The Dynamic Agroforestry (DAF) cultivation method is based on the knowledge of the indigenous peoples of Latin America and combines many elements of regenerative agriculture or permaculture.
 The plants are grown in different levels (shrubs, half-stems, etc.) of the forest and different local tree species are planted: Crop trees, biomass trees, shade trees, etc. One of the main objectives is to produce a lot of biomass to improve soil quality.
 Therefore, not only cocoa is grown, but also other tree and plant species such as cashew, mango, pineapple, etc., which can be processed by Fairafric.
 The production of biomass binds a large amount of CO2 in the long term.
 Significantly more than is emitted in Fairafric's entire value chain.